Skip to main content

 Latest Release

-Note: See Oslo release notes for a detailed list of updates.
+Note: See Paris release notes for a detailed list of updates.

-The ONAP Oslo release continues the ONAP Streamlining evolution, advancing individual ONAP components and clusters, enhancing security, modernizing environments, and supporting intent-based declarative solutions and GenAI capabilities.
+The ONAP Paris release continues the ONAP Streamlining evolution, advancing individual ONAP components and clusters, enhancing security, modernizing environments, and supporting intent-based declarative solutions and GenAI capabilities.

 • Security Enhancements: ONAP projects have addressed critical security concerns by converting ports to HTTPS, removing hard-coded passwords, enabling Kubernetes pods to operate with non-root privileges, and mitigating Common Vulnerabilities and Exposures (CVEs).
 These measures have significantly bolstered the platform’s security.
 Additionally, by leveraging industry-standard/de facto security protocol and mechanisms such as Istio Service Mesh and Ingress Gateway, ONAP ensures secure inter- and intra-component communications.